Basic Policy on Sustainability

 Chair of Sustainability Committee: Yasuhiko Hashimoto, Representative Director, President and Chief Executive Officer

-Director in charge of sustainability: Katsuya Yamamoto, Representative Director, Vice President and Senior Executive Officer
+Director in charge of sustainability: Katsuya Yamamoto, Representative Director, Senior Corporate Executive Officer

 In-house Sustainability Education and Awareness Building